 Investors in passive strategies expect a market-based return with the hope for additional gains, otherwise known as alpha.
 The embedded assumption is that the market will continue to rise indefinitely and at a greater rate than inflation.
 As we know, and were reminded of in 2000 and again in 2008, this is not always the case.
 In both instances, the 2000-2002 and 2007-2009 declines cut the stock market value by over 50%.
 During those timeframes, relative return managers whose returns were less negative than those of the market claimed victory at having lost only 30 or 40%!
 Building wealth with such a strategy in an environment like the last 15 years can be difficult, as one’s net worth routinely gets impaired significantly.
 While it is true that the stock market, as a long-term investment, has generally delivered relatively good returns, there have been long periods where this has not been the case.
 The graph below highlights such periods where the real, or inflation-adjusted, price of the S&P 500 stagnated.

 Absolute Return Strategy

 An alternative, action-based strategy to investment management is an absolute return strategy.
 It is “action-based” because the returns of the portfolio are derived primarily from the actions of the investment manager.
 The manager is not beholden to a pre-determined, model-based allocation but rather is continually engaged in finding cheap securities to own or over-valued securities to sell.
-In short, an absolute return manager seeks to generate positive returns without regard for whether the market trend is bullish or bearish.
+In short, an absolute return manager seeks to generate positive returns without considering whether the market trend is bullish or bearish.

-In the next article of this series we will discuss the specifics of absolute return strategies and how to consider making them a functional part of an investment portfolio.
+In the next article of this series, we will discuss the specifics of absolute return strategies and how to consider making them a functional part of an investment portfolio.